The best Shanghai day trips and getaways

-(CNN) — Shanghai might be a concrete jungle, but if you're a city-dweller who is fed up with skyscrapers, there are plenty of other ways to spend your time.
+(CNN) — Shanghai is a glorious city full of hustle and bustle.
+That's why it's so popular.
+But if you're a visitor who is ready for a respite from skyscrapers, crowds and stimulation, there are plenty of other ways to spend your time.

-Here's a quick guide to some of the best places outside of Shanghai:
+Here's a quick guide to some of the best places outside of Shanghai where you can slow down a bit:

 The perfect spot for a hike.